open-telemetry/oteps/text/entities/0264-resource-and-entities.md

 including a path forward to address immediate friction and issues in the current resource specification.

+It is an expansion on the [previous entity proposal](0256-entities-data-model.md).

 <!-- toc -->

 <!-- tocstop -->